 Notes on Dreaming

 Your dreaming experiences are experiences.
-Because they are self-modifying, they open the door to rapid personal development.
+Because they are self-modifying, they open a feedback loop to rapid personal development.

 Lucidity is the one topic that cannot be discussed.